-Guest Posting in 2021: Amplify Brand First, Build Links Second
+Guest Posting In 2023: 15 Tips To Increase Your Brand Awareness

 Two things to ask upfront are for traffic metrics and whether the site buys links (or “exchanges” them for money, as the case may be).

-You may want to check their link profile or have an SEO pro do this for you before even pitching to a publication.
+You should check their link profile or have an SEO pro do this for you before even pitching to a publication.

-If the website links to irrelevant domains that feature unworthy content, save your energy and move onto the next target website.
+If the website links to irrelevant domains with unworthy content, save your energy and move on to the next target website.

 Remember, once again, to concentrate on brand building first and link acquisition second.